 End User Restores

-End users can restore VMware VMs in place.
+End users can restore VMware VMs either in place or out of place.
 For this scenario, the VM display name option is the only value the user can change on the Restore options dialog box.

 If an admin user defines a recovery target and associates a user or a user group with the recovery target, any user who is associated with the recovery target can restore a VM out of place and select a recovery target from the Destination list.